 Examples of ELISA development are:

-Cytoskeleton provides custom services on a confidential basis, as such there are limited published citations of our work.
-Representative examples of publications coming from our services are 1) Tubulin polymerization assays (ref.1) and plant tubulin purification (ref.2).
+Cytoskeleton provides custom services on a confidential basis, and as such there are limited published citations of our work.
+Representative examples of publications coming from our services are 1) tubulin polymerization assays (ref.1) and plant tubulin purification (ref.2).
 We can also provide professional references of services performed upon request.

 Merck Eli Lilly Eisai Amgen Abbott Labs Zentaris GlaxoSmithKline

-Genentech Johnson & Johnson Bristol-Meyers Squibb Pfizer Wyeth
+Genentech Johnson & Johnson Bristol-Myers Squibb Pfizer Wyeth

 Answer 2.
 You will be placed in direct contact with the scientist who is managing your project.